8 Important Finance Trends (2024 & 2025)

 Two, with the release of the CFPB report mentioned above, the agency announced its intentions to begin zeroing in on banks that have, as Director Rohit Chopra puts it, “become hooked on overdraft fees to feed their profit model”.

-As of November of 2021, total cryptocurrency market capitalization had topped out at $2.79 trillion.
+As of June 2024, total cryptocurrency market capitalization is around $2.7 trillion.

-Venture capital firms invested $27.4 billion in cryptocurrency in 2021.
+Venture capital firms have invested $2.49B in crypto startups in the last quarter alone.

 This sort of oversight wouldn’t be necessary if cryptocurrencies weren’t poised to become even more popular.

-The very first Bitcoin ETF - exchange-traded fund - hit the New York Stock Exchange in October, allowing traders to invest in a more conventional way.
+Bitcoin and Ethereum ETFs have now hit the New York Stock Exchange in October, allowing traders to invest in a more conventional way.

 Instead of buying crypto, they’re instead able to invest in companies that have a financial stake in crypto.
 So, they’re still susceptible to its volatile nature, they’re just inserting a middleman.